 On July 24, a new law goes into effect in Washington to protect pets from some of the dangers of being left unattended in a vehicle—whether that be excessive heat or cold, or lack of ventilation or water.
 Under the new law, police officers will have the authority to rescue dogs and cats from unattended vehicles and will not be liable for damages caused.

-The conversation about leaving cats and dogs in hot cars is especially prevalent now, with record-breaking summer temperatures and the dangers of heat stroke in dogs on our minds.
+Furthermore the conversation about leaving cats and dogs in hot cars is especially prevalent right now.
+Due to record-breaking summer temperatures the dangers of heat stroke in dogs is on our minds.

 Expert Testimony: Leaving Dogs in Hot Cars